lcpilling/lukesRlib/README.md

 ### get_assoc()

-To easily get tidy model output for a categorical or continuous exposure, including sample size (and N cases if logistic), outcome, and model info.
-Idea is to make quick loops for PheWAS easy and tidy.
+`get_assoc()`  (phonetically: "get-a-sock") is designed for each PheWAS.
+I.e., to easily get tidy model output for a categorical or continuous exposure, including sample size (and N cases if logistic), outcome, and model info.
+Make quick loops for PheWAS (multiples exposures on an outcome, or single exposure on multiple outcomes) easy and tidy.

 For all exposures, it gets the N. For categorical exposures, the N is split by group, and a row is included for the reference category.
 See the [`get_assoc()` Wiki page](https://github.com/lukepilling/lukesRlib/wiki/get_assoc()) page for details

 #### Examples